sensu/sensu-docs/content/sensu-go/6.1/plugins/supported-integrations/prometheus.md

 ### Features

-- Use Sensu's [publish/subscribe design][9] and [client auto-registration (discovery)][10] features to turn Sensu into a super-powered Prometheus metric poller.
+- Turn Sensu into a super-powered Prometheus metric poller with Sensu's [publish/subscribe model][9] and [client auto-registration (discovery)][10] capabilities.
-- Use Sensu [environment variables and secrets management][11] to avoid exposing needed metrics endpoint authentication.
+- Use Sensu [environment variables and secrets management][11] to avoid exposing metrics endpoint authentication information.
 - Configure your Sensu instance to deliver the collected metrics to a time-series database like InfluxDB or Graphite.

 ## Sensu Prometheus Pushgateway Handler